Shephard's inequalities, Hodge-Riemann relations, and a conjecture of Fedotov: Hodge-Riemann relations fail for general convex bodies

 \subsection{Acknowledgments}

 This work was supported in part by NSF grants DMS-1811735 and DMS-2054565, and by the Simons Collaboration on Algorithms \& Geometry.
-The author thanks Jan Kotrbat\'y for bringing Fedotov's conjecture to his attention.
+The author is grateful to Jan Kotrbat\'y for bringing Fedotov's conjecture to his attention, and to the anonymous referee for very helpful comments on the first version of this note and for suggesting the explicit example of section \ref{sec:explicit}.